 Earning an MBA provides an excellent grounding for anyone with management aspirations.
 The degree takes time and motivation to achieve.
 But the MBA is worth its weight in gold once you learn MBA skills and hold the qualification itself.

-In this article, we’ll unpack some of the key skills and benefits that you can get from an MBA.
+Let’s unpack some of the key skills and benefits that you can get from an MBA.
 You should gain a better sense of what your investment is going to reap for you.
-Let’s dive in.

 If you ever thought leadership was some innate quality than can’t be learned, think again.
 A key objective in most MBA programs is to teach leadership skills.
 MBA programs cultivate leadership skills in three ways: personal reflection, knowledge building and experiential learning (Mallory).